lightninglabs/pool/README.md

 account!
 Accounts in the Pool are actually special on-chain contracts.
 A user deposits a certain amount of funds into an account which has a set expiry.
-By having users commit funds to an account in order to place orders, we ensure that they're unable to spoof orders (placing an order that they can't fulfil).
+By having users commit funds to an account in order to place orders, we ensure that they're unable to spoof orders (placing an order that they can't fulfill).
 We also add a cost to attempting to sybil attack the venue as well.

 The script for an account is very simple, funds can be moved from the account: